stevenharradine/generate-csr/README.md

  * `--domain` (Required) is the FQDN to generate the CSR for
  * `--config_path` (Optional) the path to the configuration file (default: /etc/generate-csr/config)
  * `--certs_location` (Optional) Default: `certs/` the location where you want the certificates to be generated
+ * `--generate-secure-zip` (Optional) Flag, use to enable generation of an encypted password protected to zip

 ## Example
 1. Install